hamthewitch/Length-Counter/README.md

 # Length-Counter
-this thing is very cool pls use it um uh here is what it looks like just click the link
+this thing is very cool pls use it um uh here is what it looks like

 ⬇️⬇️⬇️⬇️⬇️